lorossi/every-color/README.md

 I wanted to generate an image containing every color, so here we go.

-This *not-so-hdany* tool is ready to make any image you want!
+This *not-so-handy* tool is ready to make any image you want!
 Just simple these simple (I swear, it's simple) instructions.

 ## How it works